 All cooking appliances with an open electric cooking surface must be provided with a switch that is mounted near the appliance in a visible and readily accessible position.
 The switch must be capable of turning off the appliance.

 The switch should be mounted within 2m of the cooking appliance.
 The switch must not be mounted on the cooking appliance itself.

 The switch or any other switches or power-outlets must not be located on any wall, cupboard or other surfaces within 150mm of the edge of an open cooking surface (gas or electric).

-It is the policy of the Electrical Distribution Business to have a property inspected if it has been disconnected from supply for more than 12 months.
+It is the policy of the Electrical Distribution Business to have a property inspected if it has been disconnected from the electricity supply for more than 12 months.
 This is to ensure that a property is safe to have the power reconnected.
 This policy is endorsed by ESV.

 A licensed electrician will need to be satisfied that the property is safe to have the power reconnected.
 This could be done by a combination of visual inspection and testing.
-Reference should be taken from Part 8 of AS/NZS3000 on inspection and testing requirements.

 The electrician has eight business days after the work is completed to have that work inspected by a licensed electrical inspector (LEI).